Perfect colorings of hypergraphs: Coverings of hypergraphs

-Colorings of all vertices into the same color are perfect colorings of $\mathcal{H}$ and $\mathcal{F}$ with the same incidence parameter matrices $W = (d)$ and $V = (r)$.
+Colorings of all vertices into one color are perfect colorings of $\mathcal{H}$ and $\mathcal{F}$ that also induce monochrome colorings of hyperedges of these hypergraphs.
+The incidence parameter matrices $W$ and $V$ of these colorings are the same, have size $1 \times 1$ and, by the definition, $W = (d)$ and $V = (r)$.
 By Theorem~\ref{commoncover}, there is a hypergraph $\mathcal{G}$ covering both $\mathcal{H}$ and $\mathcal{F}$.
-Since a covering preserves the incidence relations between vertices and hyperedges, we see that every vertex of $\mathcal{F}$ corresponds to a part of $\mathcal{G}$ and every hyperedge gives a perfect matching in $\mathcal{G}$.
+Since the covering preserves the incidence relations between vertices and hyperedges, we see that every vertex of $\mathcal{F}$ corresponds to a part of $\mathcal{G}$ and every hyperedge gives a perfect matching in $\mathcal{G}$.
 So $\mathcal{G}$ is a $d$-partite hypergraph that can be partitioned into $r$ perfect matchings. \end{proof}